Gims: Career

-Subliminal (2012–2015)
+2012–2015: Subliminal

 On 29 January 2013, in the video Welcome to the Wa Part.
-4: La Consecration, Gims announces the release of his first solo studio album, Subliminal, for 20 May 2013.
-On 1 March Gims publishes "Meurtre par strangulation".
-On 15 March he unveils "J'me tire", his second single which remains ranked number 1 on the French charts for four consecutive weeks, the clip being released on 10 April 2013.
-In an interview on the Rapelite.com site, Gims confirms the presence of rapper Pitbull on a track entitled "Pas touché".
-His three brothers, Bedjik, Dadju and X-Gang, from the group MM Solja, are reunited on the track "Outsider".
+4: La Consecration, Gims announced the release of his first solo studio album, Subliminal, for 20 May 2013.
+On 1 March Gims published "Meurtre par strangulation".
+On 15 March he unveiled "J'me tire", his second single which remained at number 1 on the French charts for four consecutive weeks, the music video being released on 10 April 2013.
+In an interview on the Rapelite.com site, Gims confirmed the presence of rapper Pitbull on a track entitled "Pas touché".
+His three brothers, Bedjik, Dadju and X-Gang, from the group MM Solja, reunited on the track "Outsider".

-On 4 May he published "Bella".
-On 13 May it broadcasts "VQ2PQ" exclusively on Skyrock.
-On 14 May it broadcasts, still exclusively, It Works, in collaboration with The Shin Sekaï.
-Subliminal is released on 20 May.

-To promote it, Gims unveils previously unreleased tracks, which will not be part of the album, in the form of a series of video clips entitled This is not a clip.
-On the commercial side, the album is certified double diamond disc with more than 1 million sales.
+On May 4, he published "Bella".
+On 13 May "VQ2PQ" was broadcast exclusively on Skyrock.
+The song "It Works," was aired on May 14, similarly exclusively, in collaboration with The Shin Sekaï.
+The album Subliminal was released on 20 May.
+To promote it, Gims unveiled previously unreleased tracks, not part of the album, in the form of a series of music videos (clips in French) entitled This is not a clip.
+On the commercial side, the album was certified double diamond disc with more than 1 million sales.

 On 31 May 2013, he performed his first solo concert at the Olympia.
-He participates in the album Racine carrée of Stromae on the song "AVF" featuring with Orelsan.
-Gims announces that he wants to take a break after the last date of the Sexion d'Assaut tour, 28 September 2013 at the Stade de France for Urban Peace, which also brings together IAM, Orelsan, Youssoupha, La Fouine, Psy 4 de la Rime, Rohff and Stromae.
-He also intends to take care of his couple and his four children, whom he says he has seen too little because of his career (the oldest of his four children was born around 2008 and the youngest in 2013).
+He featured on the album Racine carrée of Stromae on the song "AVF" featuring with Orelsan.
+After the last date of the Sexion d'Assaut tour, 28 September 2013 at the Stade de France for Urban Peace, which also brings together IAM, Orelsan, Youssoupha, La Fouine, Psy 4 de la Rime, Rohff and Stromae, Gims announced that he wanted to take a break.
+He also intends to take care of his marriage and his children, whom he says he has seen too little because of his career (the oldest of his four children was born around 2008 and the youngest in 2013).
 The new Sexion d'Assaut album is then scheduled for November 2015.

-In September 2013, he participated in the single "Game Over" by singer Vitaa.
-The song ranks first in sales of singles in France.
+In September 2013, he collaborated with singer Vitaa on the single "Game Over".
+The song topped the singles charts in France.
 On 22 November 2013, Gims unveils his new clip "Changer", which ranks 17th for the week of 1 December 2013.
 With this ballad, Gims hopes to reach a new, wider audience.

-In February 2014, Gims was nominated in the Urban Music category at the Victoires de la Musique, but the award was finally awarded to the 1995 group.
+In February 2014, Gims was nominated in the Urban Music category at the Victoires de la Musique, but the prize went to the rap group 1995.
 His solo career was nonetheless a success.
-According to the magazine Challenges, the singer is the second highest paid French artist of 2013, behind Mylène Farmer but just ahead of Johnny Hallyday.
+According to the magazine Challenges, the singer was the second highest paid French artist of 2013, behind Mylène Farmer but just ahead of Johnny Hallyday.